 Places To Visit In Ayia Napa

 Ayia Napa has plenty of beautiful beaches, water sports, and fun kid’s activities.
 Here are the ones we thought were the best for families.

 Cape Grekko and The Sea Caves

-Cape Grekko is definitely a Cyprus must see.
+A must see in Cyprus with kids has to be Cape Grekko.
 There are a few places along the cape worth seeing but the one we were most looking forward to was the sea caves.